nexpy/nxrefine/docs/source/introduction.rst

           the detector, δ and ν, are fixed to 0°, with detector misalignments handled by the yaw and pitch angles refined in powder calibrations.

+.. warning:: In earlier versions of NXRefine, θ was called the
+             goniometer pitch angle, since it corresponds to a tilting of the χ-circle about the horizontal axis.
+It is still referred to as 'gonpitch' in CCTW, the C++ program called by NXRefine to transform the detector coordinates to reciprocal space.

+NXRefine uses the following conventions to define a set of Cartesian coordinates as laboratory coordinates when all angles are set to 0.

+* +X: parallel to the incident beam.
+* +Z: parallel to the (usually vertical) axis connecting the base of the χ-circle to the sample.
+* +Y: defined to produce a right-handed set of coordinates.

+In addition to defining the sample orientation, it is necessary to relate the pixel coordinates of the detector to the instrument coordinates.
+Assuming the pixels form a rectangular two-dimensional array, the detector X-axis corresponds to the fastest-changing direction, which is normally horizontal, so the orthogonal Y-axis is usually vertical.
+The two coordinate systems are then related by:

+.. class:: center

++X(det) = -Y(lab), +Y(det) = +Z(lab), and +Z(det) = -X(lab)

+.. class:: left

+This is defined by an orientation matrix, which can in principle be changed, although it is currently fixed.